auth0/docs/articles/keys-certs-tasks/index.md

 Auth0 takes care of generating the keypairs and the certificate, for use in the above cases.
 You are also provided with a mechanism for downloading the public key/certificate.
 Typically you will have to give the public key/certificate to any partner entity with whom Auth0 is to exchange messages.

-There are, however, a set of tasks you may need to perform, according with the process to be implemented:
+There are, however, a set of tasks you may need to perform, according to the scenario to be implemented:

 | Technology  | Case |
 | ----------  | ---- |